MarijnvanTricht/patlang/README.md

 };
 ```

-Note: that className is assigned after assigning PublicFunctions where the ClassName variable is used (If a variable is added later this value is replaced when the variable is assigned a new value.) *May need to be updated to update variables when added to a pattern if of the same name*
+Note: that className is assigned after assigning PublicFunctions where the ClassName variable is used (If a variable is added later this value is replaced when the variable is assigned a new value.)

 ### CSS template

-Short aliases can be created to make it easier to create patterns
+Shorter aliases can be created to make it easier to create patterns

 ```python
 P = Pattern